2020 Election Day Voting

 Alternatively, once Absentee Ballots have been printed and are available, a voter may go in person to the Columbia County Board of Elections offices, apply for and receive an absentee ballot on the spot, fill it out and submit it, all in that single visit.

-Ballots will be available sometime in October.
+Ballots will be available starting sometime in September.

 Call or visit the Columbia County Board of Elections